Geometric effects of hyperbolic cohomology classes on K\"ahler manifolds (with an appendix by Beno\^it Claudon): First properties and birational geometry of K ahler topologically hyperbolic manifolds

 \begin{proof} Thanks to Theorem \ref{thm:bir}, it suffices to show that such an $X$ cannot be K\"ahler topologically hyperbolic.
 By the celebrated Beauville--Bogomolov decomposition theorem we have that a finite \'etale cover $X'$ of $X$ is biholomorphic to a product $T\times\operatorname{CY}\times\operatorname{HK}$, where $\operatorname{CY}$ and $\operatorname{HK}$ are respectively products of \textsl{stricto sensu} Calabi--Yau manifolds and hyperK\"ahler manifolds.
 In particular, $\operatorname{CY}\times\operatorname{HK}$ is simply connected and compact.

+Therefore, the fundamental group of $X$ is virtually abelian, so that $X$ cannot be Kähler topologically hyperbolic thanks to Proposition \ref{prop:amenable}. \end{proof}

-Thus, if this factor is positive dimensional, $X'$ is not K\"ahler topologically hyperbolic by Proposition \ref{prop:prod}.
+\begin{rem} Another way to conclude is the following.
+If $\operatorname{CY}\times\operatorname{HK}$ is positive dimensional, $X'$ is not K\"ahler topologically hyperbolic by Proposition \ref{prop:prod}.
 Otherwise, $X'$ is a complex torus which is not K\"ahler topologically hyperbolic since the Laplace--Beltrami operator (with respect to any metric) on its universal cover always has zero in its spectrum.
 This is not possibile for K\"ahler topologically hyperbolic manifolds since on their universal cover the Cheeger inequality always holds, so that the Laplace--Beltrami operator has entirely positive spectrum (see Proposition \ref{C-In} below).